SpotlightKid/jacket/README.md

 Please note that the JACK client library (libjack), which this project wraps, is licensed under the [LGPL-2.1].
-This wrapper does not statically or dynamically link to libjack, but only loads it via the dynamic linker at run-time.
+This wrapper does not statically or dynamically link to libjack at build time, but only loads it via `dynlib` at run-time.

 Software using this wrapper is, in the opinion of its author, not considered a